arjunkannawar/Pewlett-Hackard-Analysis/README.md

 ## Overview of Project

-#### The Purpose of this project is to analyse Date using SQL to help facilitate decision making.
+#### The Purpose of this project is to analyse Datas using SQL to help facilitate decision making.

 ## Results